ChesterHsieh/ChesterHsieh.github.io/_posts/2018-11-30-Data Science Preparation.md

  - 3.6 GPA
  - International student.
 No GC, No family in U.S.

- It's super easy to have better starting situation than my case.
+ It's  easy to have better starting situation than my case,  so don't worry.

 # Preparation